Markus Kellermann Founder & CEO

 Getting Started Without Overcomplicating It

-You don't need to roll out a full conversation intelligence platform across your entire org.
+You don't need to roll out a full platform across your entire org.
 Start small:

 The goal isn't to surveil your team's conversations.
 It's to help everyone learn from each other, catch what they'd otherwise miss, and spend less time on post-meeting busywork.